Beek History, Family Crest & Coats of Arms

 The surname Beek was first found in Dorset and Kent where they held a family seat from early times, and was one of the earliest of all Flemish settlers.
 The earliest recorded settler was Goisfred de Beche, whose original Flemish name was Van der Beke, and in east Kent the family acquired the estate of Livingsbourne, where they changed the name of the town to Beakesbourn.

-Important Dates for the Beek family
+Early History of the Beek family

 This web page shows only a small excerpt of our Beek research.
 Another 48 words (3 lines of text) covering the years 1630, 1707, 1656, 1659, 1689, 1690, 1695, 1698, 1708, 1654 and 1659 are included under the topic Early Beek History in all our PDF Extended History products and printed products wherever possible.